zenobi-us/zenobi-us/content/posts/2025-09-01-blue-green-with-traefik-part-6-cicd-production.md

 STACK_NAME="whoami-dev-$VERSION"
 ```

-This ensures:
+Why this works:
-- **Unique identifiers**: No deployment collisions
+- Every deployment has a unique name (no collisions!)
-- **Traceable versions**: Easy to map back to Git history
+- You can trace any deployment back to Git
-- **Readable URLs**: Semantic versions in hostnames when possible
+- URLs actually make sense: `pr-123-whoami.dev.example.com`

-### Promotion Workflow from Preview to Production
+### Getting to Production Without Drama

-The automated promotion pipeline includes safety checks and approvals:
+The promotion pipeline has safety checks because I learned the hard way:

 ```yaml
 name: Promote to Production